drug-design/course/docs/chapters/structure-activity-relationships.md

 #### Example 4: Fusion with Additional Rings

-To probe the existence of hydrophobic interactions with the benzodiazepine receptor, naphthyl-fused diazepine compounds were found to be inactive.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-4-fusion-additional-rings-2fd9c34d'><i class='fa fa-play' aria-hidden='true'></i></button>To probe the existence of hydrophobic interactions with the benzodiazepine receptor, naphthyl-fused diazepine compounds were found to be inactive.
 Further SAR proved that substantial increased affinities are obtained with molecules containing chlorine atoms.
 This effect that can be understood either in terms of special hydrophobic interactions, or of polar interactions with the chlorine atoms.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.